China Global Business Entities Guide China Limited Liability Company - 有限责任公司 (LLC)

 What are the majority and quorum requirements for decisions by the shareholders?
 Can they be varied or changed?

 Decisions are made in accordance with a simple majority or super majority on different items according to the law and/or articles of association.
-However, the following items must require a supermajority of more than two-thirds of voting rights: amendment to the articles of association, increase or reduction of registered capital, and company merger, division, dissolution or change of company structure.
+However, the following actions require a supermajority of more than two-thirds of voting rights: amendment to the articles of association, increase or reduction of registered capital, and company merger, division, dissolution or change of company structure.

 Any special governance regimes (e.g. depending on size, being listed at a stock exchange, or other criteria)?